kckuei/masmx86-assembly-final-proj/README.md

 * Two helper macros, `mGetString` and `mDisplayString`, are implemented which work in concert with the `ReadVal` and `WriteVal` procedures.

 ### Valididation Rules
-The following rules
+The following rules apply for user inputs:
-* must be valid digit (no letters, symbols, special characters, etc.).
 * input cannot exceed 25 characters.
+* must be a valid digit 0-9 (no letters, symbols, special characters, etc.).
 * must fall within range of SDWORD, i.e. -2147483648 to +2147483647.
 * signs '+' or '-' are only allowed for the first character.
 * a single '+' or '-' character is interpreted as zero.